tgeoghegan/ppm-prototype/README.md

 The leader will listen for connections on `0.0.0.0` at the port specified in `parameters.json`.
 It will advertise the HPKE config in `hpke.json`.

+## Helper

+Run the helper thusly:

+    cargo run --bin helper

+The helper will listen for connections on `0.0.0.0` at the port specified in `parameters.json`.
+It will advertise the HPKE config in `hpke.json`.

 ## Client

 Run the client thusly:

     cargo run --bin client

-The client will generate a random report, encrypt it to the HPKE config advertised by the leader specified in `parameters.json` and upload it.
+The client will generate random reports, encrypt them to the HPKE config advertised by the leader specified in `parameters.json` and upload them.